urbanconfig/aws-resume-website/README.md

 1.  **Code Commit:** Any push to the main branch triggers the CI/CD pipeline.
 2.  **Infrastructure Changes (Terraform):** The pipeline job formats and validates the resource configuration.
 Then generates plan of the infrastructure and applies it to provision or update the AWS resources based on the configuration files.
 3.  **Website S3 Sync:** Once infrastructure is provisioned website files are uploaded to S3 bucket via sync job.
-4.  **CloudFront Invalidation** is triggered after content updates to ensure the latest version of the website is immediately available to all users globally.
+4.  **CloudFront Invalidation:** Last job is triggered after content updates to ensure the latest version of the website is immediately available to all users globally.

 ---